Get E-Book

 What the os Module Doesn't Cover

-The os module stays focused on machine-level introspection.
-Process-level memory breakdown belongs to process.memoryUsage().
+Process-level memory belongs to process.memoryUsage().
 Process uptime is process.uptime().
 Environment variables live on process.env.

-Disk information is absent.
+Disk capacity is not part of the os module.
 Node does not provide os.diskfree() or os.disks().
-For filesystem capacity, fs.statfs(), added in Node 18.15, returns total bytes, free bytes, and available bytes for the filesystem containing a path.
-You still need to know which path you care about; built-in APIs do not enumerate every mounted filesystem for you.
+For filesystem capacity, use fs.statfs(), added in Node 18.15.
+It returns information about the filesystem containing a specific path.
+You still need to choose the path you care about.

-GPU introspection also lives outside the module.
-Node has no built-in GPU API, so VRAM usage, GPU temperature, and GPU utilization come from native addons, child process calls to tools such as nvidia-smi, or platform-specific APIs.
+GPU information is outside the module too.
+Node has no built-in GPU API.
+VRAM usage, GPU temperature, and GPU utilization usually come from native addons, platform-specific APIs, or child process calls to tools such as nvidia-smi.

-Battery information is missing as well.
-There is no os.battery() for laptop or UPS charge level.
-On Linux, battery data lives under /sys/class/power_supply/.
-On macOS, IOKit provides it.
-On Windows, GetSystemPowerStatus() exposes it. libuv does not wrap these APIs, so Node does not expose them through os.
+Battery information is also missing.
+There is no os.battery().
+On Linux, battery data is under /sys/class/power_supply/.
+On macOS, IOKit exposes it.
+On Windows, GetSystemPowerStatus() exposes it. libuv does not wrap those APIs, so Node does not expose them through os.

-Temperature sensors, fan speeds, and other hardware monitoring data are similarly out of scope.
-The module provides what libuv wraps, and libuv focuses on primitives needed by I/O-driven server software: CPU, memory, network, and platform identity.
+Temperature sensors, fan speeds, and hardware monitoring data are out of scope as well.
+The module focuses on values commonly needed by I/O-driven server programs, such as CPU, memory, networking, paths, user identity, and platform identity.

 Process listing is another gap.
-Node does not ship os.processes() for enumerating running processes.
+There is no built-in os.processes().
 On Linux, you would scan numeric directories under /proc/.
-On macOS, sysctl with KERN_PROC gives access to the process table.
-On Windows, CreateToolhelp32Snapshot() enumerates processes.
-Packages such as ps-list wrap those platform-specific approaches, but there is no built-in API.
+On macOS, sysctl with KERN_PROC can read the process table.
+On Windows, CreateToolhelp32Snapshot() can enumerate processes.
+Packages such as ps-list wrap those platform-specific approaches.

-Almost all of the module is read-only.
-The exception is os.setPriority(), which can modify scheduling priority.
-You cannot change the hostname, add network interfaces, adjust memory limits, or modify kernel parameters through os.
-Those operations require privileged commands such as hostname, ip, or sysctl, or native addons that call the relevant system APIs.
+Almost all of node:os is read-only.
+The main exception is os.setPriority(), which can change scheduling priority.
+You cannot use this module to change the hostname, add network interfaces, modify memory limits, or tune kernel settings.
+Those operations need privileged system tools, platform APIs, or native addons.